sameert89/practice-your-basics/README.md

 # Practice-Your-Basics
-A repository containing basic prohramming questions in C, C++, Python and Go
+A repository containing basic programming questions in C, C++, Python and Go

 ***Not Affiliated with Digital Ocean or Hacktoberfest***